victordariovera/lastdream/README.md

 ## Motivation

-After reading Julia Cameron's book "The way of the artist", and implement into my routing the "morning pages" into paper, I though that I could make an web app for that.
+After reading Julia Cameron's book "The Artist's Way", and implement into my routing the "morning pages" into paper, I though that I could make an web app for that.
 A lot of my morning pages tells stuff about my last night dreams, and when I started this mini project the word _dream_ came into inmediatly into my head and into this repo ;).

 ----